mbuckler/personal-website/content/post/patenting.md

 them.
 If no one is sharing ideas then it is very hard for a society to progress technologically.
-Patenting was proposed as a bargain with inventors: publish exactly how your inventions work in exchange for the right to prevent others from using these inventions for a set time period.
+Patenting was proposed as a bargain with inventors: publish exactly how your inventions work in exchange for the right to prevent others from using those inventions for a set time period.

 	While patenting makes sense in theory, there have been [many issues](https://www.youtube.com/watch?v=3bxcc3SM_KA) with our implementation of the system.
 One such issue is that it can be quite hard to prove that someone is using your invention.
-Closed source software is a perfect example of a system which is hard to reverse engineer, as the actual written code is obfuscated by the compilation process.
+Closed source software is a perfect example of this as the actual written code is obfuscated by the compilation process.
 Without the ability to prove that someone is violating your patent, the patent is useless.
 Also, publishing your invention via the patenting process could provide others with enough information to design around you.
 Your patent attorney will try to make your patent's claims as general as possible, but clever engineers may be able to create a new system without violating your claims that still gets the same benefit.
-So, before patenting your invention consider that the people that you hope to compete with may either hide their use of your patent or circumvent it through clever design.
+So, before patenting your invention consider that your competitors may either hide their use of your patent or circumvent it through clever design.

 * Is there such a thing as an international patent?